orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 ---
+category: electronics
+date: '2021-03-06'
+description: ''
 layout: post
+tags:
+- raspberry pi
+- raspberry pi pico
+- raspberry pi pico projects
+- micropython
+- programming
+- electronics
+- microcontroller
-title: "Raspberry Pi Pico Session with Mini Orionrobots - LED flashing and speaker tones."
+title: Raspberry Pi Pico Session with Mini Orionrobots - LED flashing and speaker tones.
-description: ""
-category: electronics
-tags: [raspberry pi, raspberry pi pico, raspberry pi pico projects, micropython, programming, electronics, microcontroller]
 ---
 I've been playing with the Raspberry Pi Pico a lot lately, and Mini_orionrobots (aka Helena) joined me.
 In this article, I'll examine what we got running with the Pico and how the session went.